nualagr/the-lord-of-the-rings-game/README.md

 The 'index.html' file and accompanying 'style.css' files were created first to provide the game structure and general appearance.
-The [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) grid was used to create the game board so that it would respond automatically to the differing dimensions of possible viewing devices.
+The [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/) grid was used to create the game board so that it would respond automatically to the differing viewing device dimensions.
 [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) were used throughout the development process to test how elements responded when viewed on mobile and/or tablet devices.
 When design issues were encountered the Device Selector was used to target the element in question.
-Using the Elements Panel within the Developer Tools the code was altered in place and working code snippets were then replicated in the 'style.css' file in Gitpod.
+Using the Elements Panel within the Developer Tools the code was altered and working code snippets were then replicated in the 'style.css' file in Gitpod.
 Solutions for other issues were found in the [Code Institute Slack channels](https://app.slack.com/client/T0L30B202/C7HD37Q1F/thread/C7J2ZAVHB-1602265383.366600), on [Stack Overflow](https://stackoverflow.com/) and on [W3Schools](https://www.w3schools.com/).

 When it came to the interactive aspect of the project my mentor, Mr. [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante), suggested starting with the logic regarding the addition of extra rows of cards with the progression of each round.
 As this is a single-page site and the opening modal does not obscure the page behind, the initial two rows of four cards are created in the HTML page.
 The addition of the next row of cards is created in the 'script.js' file by cloning row 2 of the initial board.
-A class of 'extra-row' is added to this new row in order to allow for easy deletion if the player runs out of time or presses the restart button.
+A class of 'extra-row' is added to this new row in order to allow for easy deletion if the player runs out of time or presses the Restart button.

 **Game Logic**